glaciology/OGRE/README.md

   - (1) Daily Fixed Mode: Log GNSS data same time every day, starting & ending during USER defined hours
   - (2) Continous Mode: Log GNSS data continously
   - (3) Monthly Mode: Log GNSS data for 24 hours on a USER specified day each month
-  - (4) Sleep Interval Mode: Log GNSS data for 24 hours immediately and at a USER defined interval thereafter
+  - (4) Sleep Interval Mode: Log GNSS data for 24 hours at power-on and at a USER defined interval thereafter
   - (5) Log GNSS data for 24 hours on USER specified dates/times read from .txt file.
 Defaults to mode 4 after.
-  - (99) Test Mode: Log GNSS data for 50 second intervals, sleep for 50 second intervals
+  - (99) Test Mode: Log GNSS data for 50 second interval, sleep for 50 second and repeat.

 OUTPUTs: With all modes, GNSS data is logged to a uSD card in raw .ubx (UBLOX) proprietary format.
 A debug file is also generated after each log session is closed, reporting the health of the system (temperature, battery health, logging errors, etc.).